jknightlab/ATACseq_pipeline/Core_manuscript/Fseq_Macs2_Hotspot/peakcaller_comparison_workflow.md

 - overlap of "1_active_promoter", "2_weak_promoter", "4_strong_enhancer",
   "6_weak_enhancer" from ChromM
 - overlap of that with DNase
-- overlap of "TSS", "Enhancer", "Weak_Enhancer" from Segwey
+- overlap of "TSS", "Enhancer", "Weak_Enhancer" and "CTCF" from Segwey
 - overlap of that with DNase
 - overlap of "on target" areas (described above) between ChromM and Segwey
 - overlap of "on target" areas (described above) between ChromM, Segwey and